dalibo/temboard/CONTRIBUTING.md

 ## Execute Integration Tests

 The `tests/` directory contains a pytest project to tests both UI and agent using selenium.
-These tests are not to be confused with `ui/tests/func` and `agent/tests/func`.
+These tests are not to be confused with `agent/tests/func`.

 Execute these tests right from your virtualenv, using pytest: